By: Tavaga Research

 The government has received three EoIs including one from Anil Aggarwal’s Vedanta and one each from two international funds (Apollo Global Management and Think Gas promoted by I Squared Capital).
 The expression of interest would be used to pre-qualify the interested parties.
 Those who qualify would then be allowed to participate in the next stage.

-Shipping Corporation of India (SCI) – The government today (22nd December 2020) invited bids to sell its 63.75 percent stake in SCI, along with transfer of the management control.
-The deadline to submit the initial bid has been set for 13th February 2021.
-The stock has zoomed around 75 percent over the past month, on reports that several domestic and global players are in the fray to participate in the privatization process.
+Shipping Corporation of India (SCI) – The government on 22nd December 2020 invited bids to sell its 63.75 percent stake in SCI, along with transfer of the management control.
+The deadline to submit the initial bid had been set for 13th February 2021.
+The stock has zoomed around 75 percent over November 2020, on reports that several domestic and global players are in the fray to participate in the privatization process.

-At the current market price, the stake of the government in SCI is valued at around Rs 2500 crore.
-The government had in the budget this year set a divestment target of Rs 2.1 lakh crore, but has so far only raised Rs 11,006 crore through minority stake sale in CPSEs in the current fiscal.
+At the current market price, the stake of the government in SCI is valued at more than Rs 3000 crore.
 The divestment process in SCI is being implemented through a competitive bidding route.
 The PIM (preliminary information memorandum) for the invitation can be download from the DIPAM website.

 The Cabinet Committee on Economic Affairs (CCEA) also cleared the sale of the entire stake in Tehri Hydro Development Corp of India (THDC) and North Eastern Electric Power Corporation (NEEPCO) to NTPC.
 With this, the government set an ambitious target of raising Rs 1.05 lakh crore in FY20.
 But due to the Covid-19 pandemic, the government had to extend the deadlines to submit the Expression of Interest (EoI), thus failing to raise the targeted 1.05 lakh crores.